Enrique Vila-Matas: Biography

-He then published the short story collections Una casa para siempre, Suicidios ejemplares and Hijos sin hijos; Recuerdos inventados is an anthology of his best stories.
+He then published the short-story collections Una casa para siempre, Suicidios ejemplares and Hijos sin hijos; Recuerdos inventados is an anthology of his best stories.
 His following works were novels, including Lejos de Veracruz, Extraña forma de vida, El viaje vertical, Bartleby & Co. and Montano's Malady, among others.
-In 1992 he published a collection of articles and literary essays under the title El viajero más lento, which he followed up in 1995 with El traje de los domingos.
+In 1992, he published a collection of articles and literary essays under the title El viajero más lento, which he followed up in 1995 with El traje de los domingos.
 Other books containing literary essays include Para acabar entendamos nada (2003, Chile), El viento ligero en Parma (2004, Mexico; re-published in Spain, 2008), and And Pasavento ya no estaba (2008, Argentina).
 Never Any End to Paris (2003) tells of his Parisian experiences.
-In 2005 Doctor Pasavento came out, a book about the subject of disappearance and ‘the difficulty of being nobody’.
+In 2005, Doctor Pasavento came out, a book about the subject of disappearance and "the difficulty of being nobody".
 This book closes his meta-literary trilogy on the pathologies of writing (Bartleby, Montano and Pasavento).

-In September 2007 Vila-Matas returned to the short story, publishing Exploradores del abismo with Anagrama.
-In 2008 came Dietario voluble, in which he opts more than ever for a formula that erases the borders between fiction, essay and biography.
-The book is a literary diary or a kind of guide that allows the reader to glimpse the work's internal structure, and combines experiences of reading and life, personal memory, and an essayist's literary ideas.
+In September 2007, Vila-Matas returned to the short story, publishing Exploradores del abismo with Anagrama.
+In 2008, came Dietario voluble, in which he opts more than ever for a formula that erases the borders between fiction, essay and biography.
+The book is a literary diary or a kind of guide that allows the reader to glimpse the work's internal structure and combines experiences of reading and life, personal memory, and an essayist's literary ideas.
 It was followed by Ella era Hemingway / No soy Auster, two short texts published by Alfabia in the Cuadernos Collection.

-In 2010 he has returned once more to the novel with Dublinesca, a book that deals with a publisher in crisis, and has since published several novels including Kassel no invita a la lógica (2014, The Illogic of Kassel), Marienbad electrique (2015) and Mac y su contratiempo (2017, Mac and His Problem), as well as two short story collections.
-Described as "a masterpiece of metafiction", The English translation of Mac and His Problem was longlisted for the 2020 International Booker Prize.
+In 2010, he returned once more to the novel with Dublinesca, a book that deals with a publisher in crisis, and has since published several novels including Kassel no invita a la lógica (2014, The Illogic of Kassel), Marienbad electrique (2015) and Mac y su contratiempo (2017, Mac and His Problem), as well as two short-story collections.
+Described as "a masterpiece of metafiction", the English translation of Mac and His Problem was longlisted for the 2020 International Booker Prize.

+Literary style

+Vila-Matas' books mixes different genres and typically blurs the boundaries between essay and fiction in a style that the author himself has defined as "narrated thought".
+Metafiction, intertextuality, humour, wit, irony and autobiographical self-reflection are integral parts of his writing that has been described as "an intense and witty textual delirium that has made him one of the most original and celebrated writers in the Spanish language."